Why Hens Are Not Pez Dispensers—or Egg Machines

 When a hen lays an egg, she's actually ovulating—the same biological process that happens in many female species.
 The yolk is the hen's ovum (egg cell), released from her ovary and surrounded by albumen (egg white) and a shell during its passage through the oviduct.

 This means every egg your hen lays is part of her natural reproductive cycle, not a product being manufactured for human consumption.
-She doesn't lay eggs for you-she lays because that's what her body is designed to do during reproductive phase.
+She doesn't lay eggs for you—she lays because that's what her body is designed to do during her reproductive phase.

 Understanding this helps backyard chicken keepers develop a deeper respect for their hens as animals, not as tools for breakfast production.